berserkware/waffleweb/docs/Getting-Started/Basics.rst

 -------------
 URL Variables
 -------------
 You can add variables to your URL by adding ``<type:variableName>`` to your URL.
 Your function can access the variables through the keyword args of your view function.
-The type part tells Waffleweb what type to convert the variable to, if Waffleweb can't convert it or type is unknown, it converts to string.
+The type part tells Waffleweb what type to convert the variable to.
+If Waffleweb can't convert it or the type is unknown, it gets converted to string.

 ``app.py:``